Children and science

 Now that they got a taste for the wonders of science, they might start loving the subject, even though it is just because it entertains them.
 And children would love to do what entertains their curious brains, which would lead them to enroll in science majors in their higher studies.

 - Betterhood of our species

-Children who got interested in science, thanks to a few trivia, will be future scientists, using that same mystery-solving attitude to crack the big questions of life.
-And when they find the answers, our whole species benefit.
+Children who got interested, thanks to science facts for kids, will be future scientists, using that same mystery-solving attitude to crack the big questions of life.
+And when they find the answers, our whole species benefits.

 Science Facts about Space

 Let’s learn some amazing science facts for kids about the vast space: